 Using France once again Remainers point out that French water is nationalised this is far from true, France has a number of water companies that are owned by Towns or cities, they may be in public hands but are not state-owned in toll throughout France this equates to just 60% of Frances water suppliers.

-Is often cited as state-owned yet, in reality, the state own only 70% of the company.
+Is often cited as state-owned yet, in reality, the state owns only 70% of the company.

 February 1, 1987, City Hall forms a semi-public company (SEM) to ensure drinking water production.
 It is called SAGEP (Société anonyme de gestion des eaux de Paris) and the City of Paris owns a 70% stake in its capital.
 It would be renamed Eau de Paris on January 1, 2005.

-November 24, 2008, The Council of Paris votes to return its water service to public management.
+November 24, 2008, The Council of Paris voted to return its water service to public management.
 A public industrial and commercial company (EPIC) is created.
 May 1, 2009

 The new Eau de Paris EPIC replaces the former SEM for water production and transportation.
 It incorporates part of the CRECEP teams from the departmental laboratory in charge of monitoring water quality.